Braden Webb: Milwaukee Brewers

 The Milwaukee Brewers selected Webb in the third round, with the 82nd overall selection, of the 2016 MLB draft.
 He signed with Milwaukee.
-He pitched for the Wisconsin Timber Rattlers of the Single-A Midwest League in 2017, going 6-7 with a 4.36 ERA 22 games (13 starts).
-He began the 2018 season with the Carolina Mudcats of the Class A-Advanced Carolina League, and was promoted to the Biloxi Shuckers of the Double-A Southern League in August.
+He pitched for the Wisconsin Timber Rattlers of the Single–A Midwest League in 2017, going 6-7 with a 4.36 ERA 22 games (13 starts).
+He began the 2018 season with the Carolina Mudcats of the High–A Carolina League, and was promoted to the Biloxi Shuckers of the Double–A Southern League in August.
 In 25 games (24 starts) between the two clubs, he compiled a 6-8 record with a 3.80 ERA.